gcardone/junidecode/README.md

 JUnidecode is a Java port of [Text::Unidecode](http://search.cpan.org/~sburke/Text-Unidecode-0.04/lib/Text/Unidecode.pm) perl module by Sean M. Burke, who deserves all the credit. Ça va sans dire that any bug in JUnicode is all my fault.

-JUnidecode official web site is [http://junidecode.sf.net]()
+JUnidecode official web site is [https://github.com/gcardone/junidecode]()

-JUnidecode has only one class, net.sf.junidecode.Junidecode, which, as of version 0.1, has only one method: public String unidecode(String s).
+JUnidecode has only one class, gcardone.junidecode.Junidecode, which, as of version 0.1, has only one method: public String unidecode(String s).
 It takes a String and transliterates it to a valid 7-bit ASCII String (obviously it also strips diacritic marks).
 For example:

 ```
-import net.sef.junidecode;
+import gcardone.junidecode;

 // ...